 - How important is download speed and bandwidth ?

-- How much storage do I need to share to be able to use Storj for free or to make a profit?
+- How much storage do I need to share to be able to run a storage node on Storj?

 - What is the throughput limitation of the Storj network ?